-Sectors under the automatic route include - manufacturing, agriculture & animal husbandry, mining, broadcasting carriage services, cable networks, airports, non-scheduled air transport services, construction-development projects, cash & carry wholesale trading, E-commerce, single brand retail trading, duty free shops, telecom services and railway infrastructure.
+10 Sectors under the automatic route include - manufacturing, agriculture & animal husbandry, mining, broadcasting carriage services, cable networks, airports, non-scheduled air transport services, construction-development projects, cash & carry wholesale trading, E-commerce, single brand retail trading, duty free shops, telecom services and railway infrastructure.

-Prior to its abolition in May 2017, the relevant authority was the Foreign Investment Promotion Board (FIPB).
-Post the abolition of the FIPB, the relevant authority to grant approval for foreign investment is the relevant department / ministry which is concerned with the sector in which the relevant Indian company, in which foreign investment is proposed to be made, is engaged.
-In case of applications involving investments from an entity of a Restricted Territory or where the beneficial owner of an investment into India is situated in or is a citizen of any Restricted Territory, DPIIT will identify the relevant department/ministry for processing of such applications.
+11 Prior to its abolition in May 2017, the relevant authority was the Foreign Investment Promotion Board (FIPB).
+Post the abolition of the FIPB, the relevant authority to grant approval for foreign investment is the relevant department/ministry which is concerned with the sector in which the relevant Indian company, in which foreign investment is proposed to be made, is engaged.
+In case of applications involving investments from an entity of a Restricted Territory or where the beneficial owner of an investment into India is situated in or isa citizen of any Restricted Territory, DPIIT will identify the relevant department/ministry for processing of such applications.

-&lt;sup>12 Certain sectors (such as defence and pharmaceuticals) provide for a specific level of foreign investment under the automatic route, and any investment (either on an individual basis or on an aggregate basis) above this threshold requires Government approval.
+12 Certain sectors (such as defence and pharmaceuticals) provide for a specific level of foreign investment under the automatic route, and any investment (either on an individual basis or on an aggregate basis) above this threshold requires Government approval.

-- (a) an Indian subsidiary which is wholly owned by a non-resident entity and which operates in a sector in which 100% FDI is permitted without any conditions can issue shares (up to a maximum of 5% of its authorised capital or USD 500,000 whichever is less) to the overseas parent company against the preincorporation expenses; - (b) an Indian company engaged in a sector in which FDI is permitted under the automatic route can issue shares against swap of equity instruments or import of capital goods / machinery / equipment (excluding second hand machinery), and - (c) an Indian company may issue shares to a person resident outside India against any funds payable by the Indian company to the person resident outside India and the remittance of which is permitted under FEMA and any rules or regulations framed under FEMA.
+shares against a swap of equity instruments or import of capital goods/machinery/equipment (excluding second hand machinery), and

+(c) an Indian company may issue shares to a person resident outside India against any funds payable by the Indian company to the person resident outside India and the remittance of which is permitted under FEMA and any rules or regulations framed under FEMA13.